Community Action Team to visit town

 "If you are a resident of Spennymoor, please get in touch with the team so that officers can identify and deal with the issues which you feel need addressing."

-More information on the CAT and the work taking place in Spennymoor is available at on our website.
+More information on the CAT and the work taking place in Spennymoor is available at Community Action Scheme.